psycopg/psycopg2/doc/src/install.rst

     with Python and PostgreSQL without the need to meet the build requirements.

-    If you are the maintainer of a publish package depending on `!psycopg2` **you shouldn't use 'psycopg2-binary' as a module dependency**.
+    If you are the maintainer of a published package depending on `!psycopg2` **you shouldn't use 'psycopg2-binary' as a module dependency**.
 For production use you are advised to use the source distribution.